I just heard the sad news that Neil Peart, the drummer for Rush, died on January 7. Rest in peace, Neil.

 His phrasing is the main thing that made you say, “There’s something about his drumming that’s just so damn cool, but I can’t explain it.”

-Phrasing is when a instrumentalist sets up structure on a small time scale.
-It’s almost creating little sentences or clauses in the context of the music.
+Phrasing means a couple of things; here I’m referring to when an instrumentalist sets up structure on a small time scale.
+It’s almost creating little sentences or clauses in the music.
 If composition is structure on a large time scale – over the course of an entire piece of music – phrasing is playing with structure on the time scale of a couple of bars (measures) of music.

-Or consider Limelight, in which he slyly plays a four-beat across Geddy and Alex’s three-beat starting at 3:14.
+Or consider Limelight, in which he slyly plays a four-beat across the bass and guitar’s three-beat starting at 3:14.

 Often, in the first run-through of a verse in a Rush song, Peart would play a fill in a certain way (and because it was Peart, it would be a good fill).
 On the second verse, he’d usually play it a little differently.
 He’d omit a drum hit, for instance, so there’d be a gap where you expected to hear something.
 Or he’d stop the fill short of where you expected it to end, or extend it a couple of beats longer.
 It’s hard to capture in words the sheer energy and intellect in his drumming.